-Here you can learn about me and my books, browse the many book reviews I’ve written for speculative fiction magazines, read a selection of my articles for writers, and check out my blog.
+Here you can learn about me and my books, browse the many book reviews I’ve written for speculative fiction magazines, read a selection of my articles for writers, and check out my blog (my latest post is below).
 You can also find out more about Writer Beware, the publishing industry watchdog group I co-founded with my friend and fellow novelist Ann C. Crispin.

 Please feel free to get in touch with me via social media or email–I love hearing from readers and other writers.

 Thanks for visiting!

 This week, freelance writer Heather Boerner (who has published with such well-known venues as The Atlantic and The Washington Post) alerted me to her experience with a scammer.